TormStorm/jagex-launcher-linux/README.md

 # Jagex Launcher Linux

 This repo contains instruction on how to install the Jagex Launcher in Linux<br>
-This also installs RuneLite and sets up the Flatpak RuneScape client<br>
+This also sets up the Flatpak RuneScape client and installs RuneLite<br>

 ## Disclaimer